adelenelai/myblog/_posts/2022-04-20-sugarfreecoconut.md

 #### Natural Product Fingerprints: PubChem, Circular, Extended

-Over time, pre-calculated fingerprints for COCONUT's NPs became available in COCONUT MongoDB, calculated using built-in CDK libraries.
+Over time, more pre-calculated fingerprints for COCONUT's NPs became available in COCONUT MongoDB, calculated using built-in CDK libraries.
 Here's what they look like and how to download them.

 {% gist 2b5d23dcf2c40f157075a97e57fcb320 %}